 4. Blows Against The Empire rates straight up there with Smash Your Head Against The Wall and Alive and Well in Argentina in the Pioneering Solo Album sweepstakes …especially if you nabbed a first pressing with the silver-ink tinfoil reflective inner gatefold.

-5. and Speaking of cool covers, Bark came (initially) housed within the sort of everything-plus-the-kitchen-sink packaging RCA would never again attempt …at least until the Guess Who’s even fishier Artificial Paradise two years later.
+5. and Speaking of cool covers, Bark came (initially) housed within the sort of everything-plus-the-kitchen-sink packaging RCA Records would never again attempt …at least until the Guess Who’s even fishier Artificial Paradise two years later.

 6. Pioneering as well are the Airplane’s forays into the realm of rock ‘n’ commerce, first by recording a series of jingles for Levi’s Jeans and, more recently, setting sail with the White Rabbit Celebrity Cruises line.
 Plastic?
 Yes.
 But not necessarily fantastic.